hning86/azuremlps/README.md

 This commandlet deploys a new Web Service with a default endpoint from a Predictive Experiment.

 ```
-#Get the Predictive Experiment metadata
+# Get the Predictive Experiment metadata
 $exp = (Get-AmlExperiment | where Description -eq 'xyz')[0]
-#Deploy Web Service from the Predictive Experiment
+# Deploy Web Service from the Predictive Experiment
 $webService = New-AmlWebService -PredictiveExperimentId $exp.ExperimentId
-#Display newly created Web Service
+# Display newly created Web Service
 $webService
 ```

-<span style="color:red">Known issue: calling _New-AmlWebService_ will produce a new copy of the predictive experiment as well as a new copy of web service.
+<span style="color:red">Known issue: calling _New-AmlWebService_ will produce a new copy of web service.
 This is a server side issue that will be addressed soon.</span>

 #### Remove-AmlWebService

 ```
-#Get the first Web Service named 'abc'
+# Get the first Web Service named 'abc'
 $webSvc = (Get-AmlWebService | Where Name -eq 'abc')[0]
-#Delete the Web Service
+# Delete the Web Service
 Remove-AmlWebService -WebServiceId $webSvc.Id
 ```